-Each DC distribution box and AC input box is located on the upper left of a system or expander cabinet (when viewing the cabinet from the rear).
+The DC distribution box and AC input box are located on the upper left of the system cabinet (when viewing the system cabinet from the rear).
 The 48 VDC power regulators are located at the upper right side (when viewing the system cabinet from the front).

-System and expander cabinet AC input boxes provide the interface for the system to the AC utility power.
-The input circuit breaker on the AC input box, contains a circuit breaker trip indicator to indicate an open circuit breaker.
+The AC input box provides the interface for the system to the AC utility power.
+The main input circuit breaker, on the AC input box, contains a circuit breaker trip indicator to indicate an open circuit breaker.
 The DC distribution box connects the AC input box and power regulators.
-It distributes the 48 VDC power within a cabinet.
+It distributes the 48 VDC power.

-The system has three power regulators in each system cabinet and three in each expander cabinet.
-These regulators are used in parallel, two for the required load plus an additional regulator for backup in case of failure.
+The system can have up to three power regulators.
+These regulators are used in parallel, one or two for the required load plus an additional regulator for backup in case of failure.
+Power regulator filler modules are used in unused slots to help direct airflow.